rust-lang/blog.rust-lang.org/posts/2021-07-21-Rust-2021-public-testing.md

 # Rust 2021 public testing period

 We are happy to announce that the Rust 2021 edition is entering its **public testing period**.
 All of the planned features for the edition are now available on nightly builds along with migrations that should move your code from Rust 2018 to Rust 2021.
-If you'd like to learn more about the changes that are part of Rust 2021, check out the [Edition Guide](https://doc.rust-lang.org/nightly/edition-guide/rust-2021/index.html).
+If you'd like to learn more about the changes that are part of Rust 2021, check out the [nightly version of the Edition Guide](https://doc.rust-lang.org/nightly/edition-guide/rust-2021/index.html).

 ### Public testing period

 As we enter the public testing period, **we are encouraging adventurous users to test migrating their crates over to Rust 2021.** As always, we expect this to be a largely automated process.
-The steps to try out the Rust 2021 Edition as follows (more detailed directions can be found [in the Edition Guide](https://doc.rust-lang.org/nightly/edition-guide/editions/transitioning-an-existing-project-to-a-new-edition.html)):
+The steps to try out the Rust 2021 Edition as follows ([more detailed directions can be found here](https://doc.rust-lang.org/nightly/edition-guide/editions/transitioning-an-existing-project-to-a-new-edition.html)):

 1. Install the most recent nightly: `rustup update nightly`.
 2. Run `cargo +nightly fix --edition`.